 - AKS (Azure Kubernetes Service)

 - EKS (Amazon Elastic Kubernetes Service)

 Only single-zone clusters are supported on Shipa's free version.

 Certain clusters, such as GKE, offer different versions of Linux and container runtimes.
-As described in the following section, while Shipa supports the different Linux distributions such as GKE's Container Optimized OS (cos).
+As described in the following section, Shipa supports the different Linux distributions, such as GKE's Container Optimized OS (cos).

 Shipa works with any modern Linux distribution.